See details below to learn more about our 2026 Special Fair Days

 _________________________________________________________________________________________________________________________________________________

-Youth and Students under 18 years of age are admitted free on this day.
+Youth and students age 18 and under receive free admission on Student Youth Day.
 ID showing date of birth may be requested.

 Agriculture Career Day